autonity/docs.autonity.org/concepts/ofd/index.md

 The protocol **does not** automatically revert validator state from `jailedForInactivity` to `active` at the jail release block number.
 :::

 On *permanent* jailing the validator enters a `jailboundForInactivity` state and is *permanently* jailed.
-It becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
-Permanent jailing is only applied in the case where a validator is found guilty by the [omission fault detection protocol](/concepts/ofd/) of an omission fault while on _probation_ as a member of the consensus committee.
+The validator becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
+Permanent jailing is only applied in the case where a validator on _probation_ commits an _offence_ that results in 100% of the validator's stake being slashed.

 ::: {.callout-note title="How AFD and OFD differ in distributing staking rewards lost through validator jailing" collapse="false"}